guyathomas/the-last-resume/README.md

 ## TODO:
+* Change JSON structure to have named sections ( to allow for 'projects' )
 * Script to backup hasura config
 * Implement view counter
 * Abstract the "Save" button into its own component